ImprovEvolve: Basin-Hopping Meets LLM-Guided Evolutionary Search: Benchmark problems

 We also consider \textbf{ImprovEvolve+E}, a variant in which a human expert applies minor, targeted edits to the evolved program.
-For the hexagon task, three changes were made (see \Cref{sec:hex_improver_code} for the annotated diff): (i)~replacing the \texttt{L-BFGS-B} optimizer with \texttt{SLSQP}, which solves a quadratic subproblem at each step and is better suited to the constrained geometry but less numerically stable; (ii)~softening the initial penalty weights to provide a gentler warm-up; and (iii)~relaxing the variable bounds and increasing the iteration limit to allow finer convergence.
-These edits preserve the overall algorithmic structure produced by the LLM while leveraging human domain knowledge to improve robustness.
-With these modifications, we obtained additional state-of-the-art packings for $n = 14$, $17$, and $23$ (\Cref{tab:hex_large_scale}, \Cref{fig:all_hex_results}).
-We further evaluated the edited program on $25 \leq n \leq 30$, for which no packings have previously been reported.
-As shown in \Cref{fig:all_hex_results}, structured, non-chaotic packings can be found even for these values of $n$.
+For the hexagon task, three changes were made (annotated diff in \Cref{sec:hex_improver_code}): (i)~replacing the \texttt{L-BFGS-B} optimizer with \texttt{SLSQP}, which solves a quadratic subproblem at each step and is better suited to the constrained geometry, though less numerically stable; (ii)~softening the initial penalty weights for a gentler warm-up; and (iii)~relaxing the variable bounds and increasing the iteration limit to allow finer convergence.
+These edits preserve the overall algorithmic structure produced by the LLM while leveraging domain knowledge to improve robustness.
+They yield additional state-of-the-art packings for $n = 14, 17,$ and $23$ (\Cref{tab:hex_large_scale}, \Cref{fig:all_hex_results}).
+We further evaluated the edited program for $25 \leq n \leq 30$, where no packings have previously been reported, and obtained structured, non-chaotic packings (\Cref{fig:all_hex_results}).

-Overall, \improvevolve\ proved substantially more effective than the \gigaevo\ baseline under identical evolutionary parameters and time limits; see \Cref{fig:hex11_w_perturb_fitness} for the distribution of validation fitness values across the evolution run.
-Moreover, validating the best \gigaevo\ program for $n > 11$ produced overlap errors, indicating that the evolved solution was not transferable to other problem sizes.
-This suggests that when the full complexity of an optimization procedure is encoded in a single program, the LLM struggles to produce a solution that generalizes reliably.
+Under identical evolutionary parameters and time limits, \improvevolve\ proved substantially more effective than the \gigaevo\ baseline; \Cref{fig:hex11_w_perturb_fitness} shows the distribution of validation fitness values across the run.
+Moreover, validating the best \gigaevo\ program for $n > 11$ produced overlap errors, indicating that its solution did not transfer to other problem sizes.
+When the full complexity of an optimization procedure is encoded in a single program, the LLM struggles to produce a solution that generalises reliably.

 Further details, including the prompt and the evolved program, are provided in \Cref{sec:hexagons_expanded}.